 View all on Pubmed

-Carter M, Kim H-S, Gomez S, Gritz S, Larson S, Schulz D, Hovel-Miner G (2019) A Trypanosoma brucei ORFeome-based Gain-of-Function Library reveals novel genes associated with melarsoprol resistance. bioRxiv: 849042.
+Carter M, Gomez S, Gritz S, Larson S, Silva-Herzog E, Kim HS, Schulz D, Hovel-Miner G (2020) A Trypanosoma brucei ORFeome-Based Gain-of-Function Library Identifies Genes That Promote Survival during Melarsoprol Treatment. mSphere 5.
+PMI: 33028684

 Kim HS (2019) Genome-wide function of MCM-BP in Trypanosoma brucei DNA replication and transcription.
 Nucleic Acids Res 47: 634-647.
 PMI: 30407533